nyl-auster/rust-memo/README.md

 let mut y: i64 = 27;

 // Strings are a more complex subject.
 Here is a quick example that will be explained in depth later.

+// This string (called "slice") has a fixed size, and cannot be mutated. (&str type) let greeting = "Hello there.";

-// Declare a mutable "String", growable, UTF-8 encoded bit of text let mut s = String::from("Hello");
+// This is how to declare a mutable, growable, UTF-8 encoded bit of text (String type) let mut s = String::from("Hello");
 s.push_str(", world.");
 println!("{}", s); // display "Hello, world."